jymcheong/OpenEDR/readme.md

 ### Select IP Addresses for SFTP Receiver & Monitoring Frontends

-The installation script *will prompt you to select addresses* for the two stated purposes.
+The installation script *will prompt you to select addresses* for the two stated purposes: (1) receiving events & (2) access web interfaces.

 - Windows endpoints host-agents will upload events to the SFTP Receiver via that selected IP
 - To access OrientDB (via port 2480) & Alert monitoring web interface (via port 8080), select an address *preferably from a different interface* from the SFTP Receiver.